 The Food Safety Modernization Act (FSMA) charged the U.S. Food and Drug Administration (FDA) to develop a comprehensive plan to expand the technical, scientific and regulatory capacity of foreign governments—and their respective food industries—from which the foods are exported to the US.
 The plan was published in Feb 2013.
 Click here for more information.

-Since its inception the Joint Institute for Food Safety and Applied Nutrition (JIFSAN) has conducted a multitude of training and outreach programs in collaboration with the US Food and Drug Administration (FDA), US Department of Agriculture Foreign Agriculture Service (USDA-FAS), National Government Organizations and other partners in promoting best practices in food safety.
+Since its inception, the Joint Institute for Food Safety and Applied Nutrition (JIFSAN) has conducted a multitude of training and outreach programs in collaboration with the FDA, US Department of Agriculture Foreign Agriculture Service (USDA-FAS), National Government Organizations, and other partners in promoting best food safety practices.
 In 2012, FDA requested that JIFSAN develop and pilot evaluation tools/instruments to measure the effectiveness and impact of JIFSAN’s international capacity building training programs.

-The "Metrics" project established a process to evaluate and improve the impact of JIFSAN’s training programs incorporating process indicators, outcome indicators, and impact indicators which are described below.
-(Figure A) below shows how these indicators are interrelated.
+The "Metrics" program established a process to evaluate and improve the impact of JIFSAN’s training efforts by incorporating process indicators, outcome indicators, and impact indicators as described below.
+Figure 1 below shows how these indicators are interrelated.

-Ultimately we want to be able to assess the long term impacts that the trainings may have contributed to such as increased trade, reduced # of rejected product, reduced food borne outbreaks traced to imported foods, reduced foodborne outbreaks domestically (in the country exporting to the US).
-We propose to use existing data sources (Food and Drug Administration (FDA), Centers for Disease Control and Prevention (CDC), United Nations Comtrade (UNComtrade) and we will explore others statistical data bases.
+Ultimately, we want to be able to assess the spillover effects and long-term impacts that the trainings may have contributed to such as increased trade, reduced number of rejected product, reduced foodborne outbreaks traced to imported foods, and reduced foodborne outbreaks in the country exporting to the US.
+We propose to use existing data from sources such as the FDA, Centers for Disease Control and Prevention (CDC), United Nations Comtrade (UNComtrade), and will also explore other statistical databases.